 My name is Kevin R. Guidry and I am a scholar of U.S. higher education.
-I am currently the Senior Research Analyst in the Center for Teaching & Assessment of Learning (CTAL) at the University of Delaware.
+I am currently the Associate Director of Educational Assessment in the Center for Teaching & Assessment of Learning (CTAL) at the University of Delaware (UD).
 I have a PhD from Indiana University‘s Higher Education and Student Affairs program where I minored in Social Informatics.
 Immediately prior to coming to Delaware, I spent five years studying full-time for my doctorate and working as a graduate assistant at Indiana University’s Center for Postsecondary Research (CPR), the research unit that conducts the National Survey of Student Engagement (NSSE) and other related surveys.

 This webpage is merely a place for me to (a) organize and share my thoughts, (b) share resources and links to resources, and (c) place files or tools online useful to me or others.
 It’s also a way for me to maintain some level of technical proficiency as I install, maintain, and remove different tools e.g. WordPress, MediaWiki.
-Most of the website is powered by WordPress and the general design of the website is based on the Parabola theme.
+Most of the website is powered by WordPress.

 The URL for this site is inspired by a common theme we face in life in which we can easily mistake the tools we are (or should be) using to accomplish a goal for the goal itself.
 It’s an issue I often face as I become immersed in particular tools – technologies, pedagogies, analytic techniques, etc. – so it’s good for me to have this constant reminder to keep my focus where it more properly belongs.
 This is not a unique thought and many other people have expressed it more eloquently than I. One of my favorite formulations is from Stanley N. Katz in “In Information Technology, Don’t Mistake a Tool for a Goal”: “…technology is not something that happens to us.
 It is something we create.
 We must not confuse a tool with a goal.
 We must, therefore, be sure that technology serves the fundamental purposes of higher education.”